Complete partial order: Continuous functions and fixed-points

 Note that every continuous function between dcpos is a monotone function.

 This notion of continuity is equivalent to the topological continuity induced by the Scott topology.

 The set of all continuous functions between two dcpos P and Q is denoted [P → Q].
-Equipped with the pointwise order, this is again a dcpo, and a cpo whenever Q is a cpo.
+Equipped with the pointwise order, this is again a dcpo, and pointed whenever Q is pointed.

 Thus the complete partial orders with Scott-continuous maps form a cartesian closed category.

-Every order-preserving self-map f of a cpo (P, ⊥) has a least fixed-point.
-If f is continuous then this fixed-point is equal to the supremum of the iterates (⊥, f&hairsp;(⊥), f&hairsp;(f&hairsp;(⊥)), … f n(⊥), …) of ⊥ (see also the Kleene fixed-point theorem).
+Every order-preserving self-map f of a pointed dcpo (P, ⊥) has a least fixed-point.
+If f is continuous then this fixed-point is equal to the supremum of the iterates (⊥, f(⊥), f(f(⊥)), ... fn(⊥), ...) of ⊥ (see also the Kleene fixed-point theorem).

+Another fixed point theorem is the Bourbaki–Witt theorem, stating that if $f$ is a function from a dcpo to itself with the property that $f(x) \geq x$ for all $x$, then $f$ has a fixed point.
+This theorem, in turn, can be used to prove that Zorn's lemma is a consequence of the axiom of choice.